 - writing to Act for Peace, Locked Bag Q199, QUEEN VICTORIA BUILDING NSW 1230

-Where we collect their personal information for a specific purpose not outlined above, we will provide them with a collection notice which explains the primary purpose and any related secondary purposes for which we are collecting their personal information.
+Where we collect your personal information for a specific purpose not outlined above, we will provide you with a collection notice which explains the primary purpose and any related secondary purposes for which we are collecting your personal information.

 What information do we collect?

-- Personal details, like name, date of birth or gender
+- personal details, like your name, date of birth or gender

-- Contact details, like their address, phone numbers and email address
+- contact details, like your address, phone numbers and email address

-- Payment information for donations, such as their bank account or credit card details
+- payment information for donations, such as your bank account or credit card details

-- A history of their support for our work and interactions with Act for Peace, including donations, petitions and campaign actions, emails, and letters and phone calls
+- a history of your support for our work and interactions with Act for Peace, including donations, petitions and campaign actions, emails, and letters and phone calls

-- Details someone may choose to provide about their values, interests and beliefs including their denomination or home parish (some of which is defined as sensitive information)
+- details you may choose to provide about your values, interests and beliefs including your denomination or home parish (some of which is defined in the Privacy Act as sensitive information)

-- Their interactions with Act for Peace-related websites
+- your interactions with Act for Peace-related websites

-- Work experience or references, if they apply to work or volunteer with us
+- work experience or references, and bank account details for payment if you apply to work or volunteer with us

-We are committed to maintaining privacy and we will only use personal and sensitive information for the purpose for which it was provided to us, other related purposes or as permitted or required by law.
+We are committed to maintaining your privacy and we will only use your personal and sensitive information for the purpose for which it was provided to us, other related purposes that would reasonably be expected by you, with your consent, or where we are permitted or required to do so by law.